Listen to an audio file of this tool.

 - Allow choice to add to your teen’s sense of control and motivation to read.

 - “How do you want to spend your time after school?”

 - “Considering all of the activities that typically take place after school, when is the best time to read?”

 - Consider joining a book club with your teen where you both read the same book.
 There are a variety of book clubs available online or through your local library.

-Allow your teen to select their own books to read.
-Have them check out the online review tool from Common Sense Media (or download their app) to learn about the book before selecting it to get a sneak preview.
+- Allow your teen to select their own books to read.
+Have them check out the online review tool from Common Sense Media (or download their app) to learn about a book before selecting it to get a sneak preview.